-Inspired by our motto 'Trusting in the Truth' and St Patrick, we strive to live the faith through our daily actions as a loving, caring and welcoming Catholic community.
-St Patrick's is committed to providing quality education steeped in Catholic values and traditions.
+Inspired by our motto 'Trusting in the Truth', we strive to live our faith through daily actions as a loving, caring and welcoming Catholic community.
+St Patrick's Catholic Primary School is committed to providing quality education that is steeped in Catholic values and traditions.

-Diverse curricula activities initiated by a caring and dedicated team of professionals, maintained grounds and facilities and parental involvement combine to offer excellent learning opportunities for students.
-St Patrick's is blessed with a dedicated and caring staff who have created a loving Christian environment that is the essence of all we do.
+Diverse curriculum activities initiated by a caring and dedicated team of professionals, maintained grounds and facilities and parental involvement combine to offer excellent learning opportunities for all students.
+St Patrick's Catholic Primary School is blessed with dedicated and caring staff who have created a loving Christian environment that is the essence of all we do.

-St Patrick's School is a place where disciples of Jesus are formed and nurtured to achieve excellence in order to make a difference in the world.
+St Patrick's Catholic Primary School is a place where disciples of Jesus are formed and nurtured to achieve excellence so that they can make a difference in the world.

 The core values of faith, hope, justice, love and joy underpin our procedures and practices.
-The continued work on student wellbeing through the Be You framework and our Positive Behaviour for Learning (PBL) program has resulted in a greater awareness of the importance of positive social and emotional health.
+The continued work on student well-being through our Positive Behaviour for Learning (PBL) Program has resulted in a greater awareness of the importance of positive social and emotional health.